bigspatial2019/bigspatial-2018.github.io/README.md

-# bigspatial-2018.github.io
+# bigspatial-2019.github.io
-BigSpatial18 website
+BigSpatial19 website

-This website is for 7th ACM SIGSPATIAL International BigSpatial workshop to be held in November 06, 2018 at Seattle, Washington, USA
+This website is for the 8th ACM SIGSPATIAL International BigSpatial workshop to be held November 5 - 8, 2019 in Chicago, Illinois, USA.